 Rushton Nature Keepers

-Rushton Nature Keepers is the Trust’s youth program welcoming children ages 7-12 to not only explore the land and its wildlife but to also understand their connection to the natural world.
+Rushton Nature Keepers is the Trust’s youth program welcoming children ages 8-11 to not only explore the land and its wildlife but to also understand their connection to the natural world.
 Rushton Nature Keepers offers engaging lessons taught by experts in the field throughout the year, with monthly events covering four programmatic themes including Sustainable Farming, Birds and Wildlife, Watersheds, and Healthy Habitat.
-More info click here.
+For more info click here.